Tens of thousands without power after tornado touches down on Cape Cod

 The storm system also produced thunder, hail, lightning, and heavy downpours.

-Nearly 50,000 Bay State residents are without power, according to the Massachusetts Emergency Management Agency.
+More than 50,000 Bay State residents were without power at 4 p.m., according to the Massachusetts Emergency Management Agency.

 Chatham, Dennis, and Harwich appeared to be the hardest-hit areas.